keith27staines/iOSApp/README.md

 11. Xcode will open to receive the project.
 It will then prompt you to specify a location, so choose a suitable location on your local machine (e.g, /Desktop/Dev)

-12. Perform these sanity checks (which will help you introduce yourself to the project)
+12. Perform these sanity checks (which will help you introduce yourself to the project):

 1. Make sure that the scheme dropdown in Xcode has the f4s_f4s_staging scheme selected rather than f4s_f4s_live.
 If this is not the case, select the staging scheme.
 You want to build and release to the staging environment first, not production.
 2. Use the Xcode control navigator to explore Xcode's current understanding of the branches.
 Under "Branches", You should see the local master branch.
 Under "Remotes", you should see "origin/master".
 If there are additional branches under "Branches", take this opportunity to select the one you wish to work on.
+2a.
+Open a terminal at the Xcode project folder and issue the command: `pod install` to download and configure the 3rd party dependencies from cocoapods.
 3. Built the app "cmd + B".
 The build should complete successfully.
 There might be build warnings (yellow) but there shouldn't be any errors (red).
 You might wonder how this worked straight away without having to go through cocoapods to install the 3rd party libraries that the project depends on.
 The answer is that all the code required to build the 3rd party libraries is already included in the Git repo, so building the app from the repo is essentially trivial.
 The counterside to this convenience however is that more work needs to be done when the 3rd party libraries are updated, or when new libraries are added.
 However, if you are patching a live fault, this is unlikely to be of concern to you and you will probably welcome the convenience of a "no-brainer" first time build.
 4. At this stage it is worthwhile to examine the warnings that will have been issued by Xcode during the build.
 Use Xcode's issue navigator to do this.
-At the time of writing there are zero build warnings (down from 70+ in builds earlier in the year).
+At the time of writing there are four build warnings (down from 70+ in builds earlier 2019).
 If you do see a build warning, drill deeper and you will find they arise from 3rd party libraries.
 Our in-house code is currently clean.
 The build warnings against the 3rd party frameworks represent technical debt incurred by them, and, while annoying, can they can usually be safely ignored.
 Any warning from the in-house code can also, for the moment at least, be safely ignored.
 5. Use Xcode's project navigator to explore the project structure.
 You will see that the internal name for the project is f4s-workexperience.
 Under this top level project you will find a number of folders that hold the in-house source code and various configuration files.
 You will also see a number of subprojects in the "Pods" folder.
 The pods represent the 3rd party frameworks that the project depends on, and typically you will not need to touch them.
 6. Now it is time to actually run the app.
 Immediately to the right of Xcode's scheme selector, you will see the device selector.
 Choose the latest iPhone simulator from the list, then build and run (cmd+r).
 It is typically much quicker to develop against a simulator than a real device, but there are some limitations.
 For example, push notifcation will not be received, and you will need to specify your location manually.
 Alternatively, plug an iOS device into your computer and trust the computer.
 Xcode will configure your device to support debugging.
 This can take quite a while but only needs to be done once.
 Once you have your device trusted and equipped for debugging under Xcode, you can select it from the device list and run the app